tytydraco/yessleep/out/Side_Effects.md

 For the past several hours I have been locked in my study.
 I have boarded up the windows and lined the door frame with linen.
 Without actual evidence, I now suspect that we have modified our immune system to such a degree that any sign of irregularities will be seen by my body as sickness; in much the same way that some people gag when they see or hear others vomit; my body could possibly be attacking perfectly healthy cells when triggered by the sound of a sneeze or a cough.

 I need to keep myself isolated in case someone with a weaker immunity enacts my body's own responses.
-If I could prevent outside interaction until I found the modification or modifications that had caused this, then perhaps I could reverse it.
+If I could prevent outside interaction until I discover which modification(s) caused this, then perhaps I could reverse it.
 Or possibly modify it to be less deadly.

 The only problem being, I can now hear the scratching by my door, followed by quiet mewling.
 I closed my eyes and tried not to imagine my cat  outside, her back arched, with her mouth open, gagging on a hairball, but I couldn't help it.

-And suddenly, I felt an itch on my neck.
+And suddenly, I feel an itch on my neck.

 &#x200B;